 I know corruption, indeed, all nations have kissed that serpent.
 But what festers now in the White House isn’t scandal, nor politics, nor left versus right.
 It is rot.
 Old‑testament rot.
 Rot that blackens whatever it touches.

-And I’ll say it plain, in the way we would in the Valleys: “if Jeffrey bloody Epstein looked at you and saw a worse man – then your soul is already fuckin’ landfill.”
+And I’ll say it plain, in the way we would in the Valleys: “if Jeffrey bloody Epstein looked at you and saw a man lower than himself, then your soul is already fuckin’ landfill.”

-And we, across the sea, heard it; not the words, always, but the ache behind them.
-That ache made us believe you still knew how to feel, like a secret too beautiful to keep.
-There was promise in your parchment, wild hope inked in defiance of kings.
+And we, across the sea, heard it; the words, always, but also, the ache behind them.
+That ache made us believe you remembered ‘feel’.
+It was as if you were a secret too beautiful to keep.
+There was promise in you, wild hope inked in defiance.
 You wore your contradictions openly, but still, you reached for stars.
-And we, across the sea, watched as your better angels wrestled the dark and, some days, won.
+And we, across the sea, watched as your better angels wrestled dark forces whether or not we saw them as dark as you did.

 Christians, supposedly.

 And the man entrusted with your nuclear codes now calls it a hoax.
-Of course he does.The guilty always howl “witch hunt”when the noose starts knowing their neck.
+Of course he does.The guilty always howl “witch hunt”when the noose becomes familiar with their necks.

-His secrets blaze like stolen fire, no forge, no flame worth honour’s name.
+So the secrets may blaze like stolen fire, even though there’s no forge, no flame worth honour’s name.
 Just rot rebranded into smoke, while coal below remembers shame.
-Lies leak like sewage into riverwater, and drag his own country’s dignity behind him like a broken mule.
+Lies leak like sewage into riverwater, and the country’s dignity is dragged behind like a broken mule.

-And still his loyalists kneel, not from devotion, but from fear that truth, once unleashed, will torch their whole temple.
-Leavitt with her sanctified script, Vance with his preacher’s sneer, Musk building Babel from circuit boards – a glass-eyed chorus of hollow men, tech-lords and smooth-palmed shepherds who whisper freedom while fencing in the flock.
+And still loyalists kneel, not from devotion, but from fear that truth, once unleashed, will torch their whole temple.
+Press conferences present sanctified script, with a preacher’s sneer.
+Babel is built from circuit boards by a glass-eyed chorus of hollow men, tech-lords and smooth-palmed shepherds who whisper freedom while fencing in the flock.
 They know what silence buys.
 They know what sunlight kills.

 Yes, even here, a prince was cast out like diseased linen, stripped clean by a King who finally remembered duty.
 If monarchy can do what democracy won’t, what does that say about your republic?
 And here’s what sears a Welsh heart most: not the corruption itself, Celts know the world is no gentle teacher, but the shrug.
 The million‑strong shrug.
-The nation that once stormed beaches for freedom, now defends a man who wouldn’t cross his conscience if you drove him to it in a golf cart.
-A country where pedophilia is negotiable but loyalty to the cult is not; that is a land losing its soul faster than empires fall in history books.
+There was a nation once that stormed beaches for freedom, yet now defends those who wouldn’t cross their conscience if you drove them to it in a golf cart.
+A country where pedophilia is negotiable but loyalty to a cult is not; that is a land losing its soul faster than empires fall in history books.

-What Trump stole cannot be handed back by vote count.
-He stole the myth that America was decent.
-He stripped the varnish from the republic and showed the worm‑eaten timber underneath.
+What has been stolen cannot be handed back by vote count.
+The myth that America was decent is exposed.
+The varnish from the republic has been stripped and the worm‑eaten timber underneath exposed

-He turned cruelty into patriotism, lies into liturgy, and power into proof of innocence.
-And a third of your nation calls it strength.Here, we have a word for that:
+Cruelty has been turned into patriotism, lies into liturgy, and power into proof of innocence.
+And a third of the nation calls it strength.Here, we have a word for that:

 ‘cywilydd’ –